A practical guide to Gorgias round robin for support teams

 Expert Verified

 Let's be honest, manually assigning support tickets is a headache.
 It's slow, prone to bias, and often leads to "cherry-picking," where agents grab the easy tickets and the tricky ones are left to gather dust.
-This is why automated systems like round robin were created in the first place, to bring a little fairness and balance to the workload.
+This is why automated systems like round robin were created in the first place: to bring fairness and balance to the workload.

 In this post, we’re going to dig into how Gorgias round robin works for both calls and tickets.
-We'll walk through the good parts, explore the limitations that scaling teams eventually bump up against, and look at a more intelligent way to get the right ticket to the right person, every time.
+We'll walk through the advantages of this mature platform, explore how scaling teams can optimize their setup, and look at how adding an intelligent layer can help get the right ticket to the right person, every time.

 What is Gorgias round robin?

 In Gorgias, this feature is most clearly defined for phone calls using their Voice add-on.
 The system looks for the agent who has been waiting the longest for a new conversation and sends the next one their way.
-This is different from a "broadcast" approach, which blasts an alert to all available agents at once and lets whoever is fastest grab the ticket.
+This is a reliable alternative to a "broadcast" approach, which sends an alert to all available agents at once.

-While the term "round robin" is officially for their call queues, you can rig up a similar system for emails and chats using a mix of teams and rules.
-It’s all about creating a predictable, orderly line so no single agent gets buried in work.
+While the term "round robin" is officially for their call queues, you can configure a similar system for emails and chats using a mix of teams and rules.
+It’s a great way to create a predictable, orderly line so your team remains productive and balanced.

 How to route calls and tickets with Gorgias round robin

-Getting a round robin system up and running in Gorgias is a great first move to calm the chaos in your support queue.
-It establishes a baseline of fairness that can really help build a more collaborative team spirit.
+Getting a round robin system up and running in Gorgias is a great move to organize your support queue.
+It establishes a baseline of fairness that can really help build a collaborative team spirit.

 Setting up Gorgias round robin for call queues